-The BAM work was discussed extensively with the Fire & Rescue Service and with the Department for Communities and Local Government’s (DCLG) expert panel of consultant Professors.
+The BAM work was discussed extensively with the Fire and Rescue Service and with (the Government department responsible at that time) the Department for Communities and Local Government’s (DCLG) expert panel of consultant Professors.
 A recommendation was accepted that one hour cooling, followed by a further one hour monitoring as a precaution would be more than prudent.
 This agreed with the empirical evidence found at real incidents.

-The Executive Summary report on BAM’s work may be viewed by clicking here and BAM’s Opinion on the revised one hour plus one hour protocol may be viewed by clicking here.
-The findings of the BAM research is of global significance, providing a scientific basis to the procedures adopted by our Fire and Rescue Service, and we trust that the new UK protocol may be adopted in other countries too and thereby mitigate needless disruption.
+The findings of the BAM research are of global significance, providing a scientific basis to the procedures adopted by our Fire and Rescue Service.
+BCGA strongly recommend that this UK protocol is adopted in other countries to help mitigate any needless disruption.

-This Fire Service guidance format was subsequently updated in early 2018 (but the 1+1 hour protocol for acetylene cylinders remains unchanged) and information on managing hazardous materials is now available to the Fire & Rescue Service within their National Operational Guidance Programme.
+This Fire and Rescue Service guidance was subsequently updated in early 2018 (but the 1 + 1 hour protocol for acetylene cylinders remains unchanged) and information on managing hazardous materials is now available to the Fire and Rescue Service within their National Operational Guidance Programme.
 The National Operational Guidance is extremely detailed and is of limited interest to other than operational firefighters.
 It can be viewed by clicking here and here.